keyvan-amiri/UQ4PPM/README.md

 **model** specifies the architecture of the backbone model (i.e., dalstm).

-**UQ** specifies the uncertainty quantification (UQ) configuration.
-For instance, in the above example, the deterministic backbone is trained which is a mandatory step for post-hoc UQ techniques like Laplace approximation (LA), and embedding-based random forest (E-RF).
-User can easily decide on the UQ configuration by changing the value for this option.
+**UQ** specifies the uncertainty quantification (UQ) technique.
+For instance, in the above example, the deterministic backbone is trained which is a mandatory step for Laplace approximation (LA).
+User can easily decide on the UQ technqiue by changing the value for this option.
 For instance, to train and evaluate Laplace approximation the following example should be changed as per follows:

 ```
 python main.py --dataset BPIC20DD --model dalstm --UQ LA --cfg dalstm_LA.yaml --seed 42 --device 1